Stieg Larsson and Millennium

 Did you know?

 Larsson had a tough time getting published.
 His manuscripts were refused by two Swedish publishers before Norstedts took a chance on him.
-And he also tried to get published in English with not much luck until finally, a small London publisher, Christopher MacLehose, took the risk.
+He also tried to get published in English with not much luck until finally, a small London publisher, Christopher MacLehose, took the risk.
 They have never looked back.

-There are three Swedish film versions of the books, starring Noomi Rapace as Lisbeth and the beloved Swedish actor Michael Nyqvist in the role of Mikael Blomqvist.
+There are three Swedish film versions of the books, starring Noomi Rapace as Lisbeth Salander and the beloved Swedish actor Michael Nyqvist in the role of Mikael Blomqvist.
 The first film is titled 'Män som hatar kvinnor' (2009).

 The first Hollywood version, directed by David Fincher and starring Bond-actor Daniel Craig as well as an edgy Rooney Mara in the role as Lisbeth Salander, premiered in Stockholm in December 2011 with 'The Girl with the Dragon Tattoo'.